Stage combat: Post-classical

 Fights staged for entertainment may also be in earnest for the combatants, as was the case with the Roman gladiators, and any public duel, such as the judicial duel of the European Middle Ages.
 The medieval tournament and joust are a classical examples of competitive ritualised mock combat.
 The joust from the time of Maximilian I developed into a sport with enormous cost involved for each knight and correspondingly high prestige attached, comparable to contemporary Formula One races, while at the same time minimizing the danger of injury with highly specialized equipment.

 In the Late Middle Ages, staged fencing bouts, with or without choreography, became popular with fencing schools.
 Some German fechtbuch ("combat manuals", literally 'fight' or 'fence book') have sections dedicated to flamboyant techniques to be employed in such Klopffechten ("knockabout fighting"), which would be impractical in serious combat, and the Late Medieval German masters distinguish mock fights (fechten zu schimpf, 'rant fighting') and real combat (fechten zu ernst, 'earnest fighting').

 The history of European theatrical combat has its roots in medieval theatre, and becomes tangible in Elizabethan drama.
 Richard Tarlton, who was a member of both William Shakespeare's acting company and of the London Masters of Defence weapons guild, was among the first fight directors in the modern sense.
 Sword duels depicted in plays showed how popular the pastime was in actual life.
 Before 1615 in England, many plays featured duels and the duels were regarded as highlights of the show.
-As opposed to after 1615, when dueling was publicly condemned by King James and the duels were used as a last resort in regards to the plot.
+As opposed to after 1615, when dueling was publicly condemned by King James and the duels were used as a last resort in regard to the plot.